onecontext/onecontext-nextjs-webapp/README.md

 - (a) the most recent history of all the interactions between your user and your model.
 - (b) the most relevant context for the particular user and the particular interaction with the model (with the context coming from OneContext)

+Vercel AI provides the really handy omnipresent state, and we provide the context specifically for your user.

 ## What can I do with it?

 You can create up a WebApp that looks vaguely similar to apps like [Perplexity](https://perplexity.ai)